How (Not) to Upgrade to the Latest Windows 10 Version

 For a quick check that works on any version of Windows, press Windows + Q, type winver, and hit Enter.

-Not upgrading to the latest version of Windows 10 is a sensible choice.
+Not upgrading to the latest version of Windows 10 remains a sensible choice.
 You’ll maximize your time on a stable installation and avoid bugs.
-Whether you can temporarily delay the Windows 10 Fall Creators Update depends on your Windows edition.
+Whether you can temporarily delay the Windows 10 October 2018 Update depends on your Windows edition.

 Windows 10 Home